Common Character Concerns: Are You Fit to Admit?

 - Sexual Misconduct - even if it did not result in a conviction, documented instances of sexual misconduct or domestic violence, including temporary restraining orders issued against you, will increase concerns;

-- Addictions - if you suffer from an addiction that has adversely affected your behavior in the past, the Committee will delve into your recovery program to determine whether it may still pose an impediment to the practice of law;
+- Addictions - if you suffer from an addiction that has adversely affected your behavior in the past, the character review will delve into your recovery program to determine whether it may still pose an impediment to the practice of law;

 - Misrepresentations - on law school applications, applications for admission to the bar or other documents.
-For out-of-state lawyers seeking admission to the Maryland bar, the Committee will closely scrutinize any professional discipline imposed in other states;
+For out-of-state lawyers seeking admission to the Maryland Bar or to the DC Bar, the character review will closely scrutinize any professional discipline imposed in other states;

 - Failure to Disclose - if you omit facts which are material to your fitness to practice law, or submit an application which contains misleading information, you run the risk of being denied admission.

 None of these problems are insurmountable.
-But, considering what is at stake, you would be well-advised to seek counsel with experience before the Board of Law Examiners when completing your application or in responding to inquiries by the Board or one of its Character Committees.
+But, considering what is at stake, you would be well-advised to seek counsel with experience in the bar admissions process when completing your application, responding to character and fitness concerns, or participating in hearings.